 Is my list an opt-in list?

-That depends on how you have obtained your list, and the process that contacts went through when they gave you their email address.
+That depends on how you obtained your list and the process contacts went through when they gave you their email address.

 Yes.
-If you have a subscription form on your website, which clearly states “fill out this form to sign up to our email newsletter,” (for example) so that individuals are aware that they are signing up to an email list, this is definitely an opt-in list.
-Our software provides tools that allow you to create subscription forms, and send opt-in confirmation emails to ensure that the list is “double opt-in” as well.
+If you have a subscription form on your website, which clearly states, "fill out this form to sign up to our email newsletter," (for example) so that individuals are aware that they are signing up for an email list, this is an opt-in list.
+Our software provides tools that allow you to create subscription forms and send opt-in confirmation emails to ensure that the list is "double opt-in" as well.

 Yes.
-Any customers of yours who submit a form on your website (such as when signing up for an account, or placing an order), and select an option saying “yes, add me to your email list” (for example) when filling out this form, are considered opted-in.
-However, it must be explicitly stated that they are agreeing to receive a newsletter and/or email marketing campaigns from you.
-It is also best to send a follow-up confirmation email to ensure they qualify as “double opt-in” when using this method, to be absolutely sure they did not check that box by accident.
+Any customers of yours who submit a form on your website (such as when signing up for an account or placing an order), and select an option saying "yes, add me to your email list" (for example) when filling out this form, are considered opted-in.
+However, it must be explicitly stated that they agree to receive your newsletter and email marketing campaigns.
+It is also best to send a follow-up confirmation email to ensure they qualify as "double opt-in" when using this method to ensure they did not check that box by accident.

 Maybe.
 Usually, this is not an opt-in list.
-The only instance in which this would be considered an opt-in list would be if a contact checked a box when he or she originally gave you his or her email address, stating, “yes, I would like to subscribe to your email list,” as mentioned above.
-However, if your list is less than one year old (meaning all of the email addresses on your list belong to customers who have purchased from you under one year ago), we do allow you to send to them in our hosted system.
+The only instance in which this would be considered an opt-in list would be if a contact checked a box when they originally gave you their email address, stating, "yes, I would like to subscribe to your email list," as mentioned above.
+However, if your list is less than one year old (meaning all of the email addresses on your list belong to customers who purchased from you under one year ago), we allow you to send them to them in our hosted system.